zc42/stuff/README.md

  - first ml impression .. it's time consuming .. u need to re-think your approach to project or task
  - first python impression [about syntax] it's fat..

-g15p -> my approach to solve a puzzle 15 ..
+g15p -> my approach to solve puzzle 15 ..
 it's kinda done, but not like i wanted it to be done [basically made model to memorize all possible moves .. ] ..but for now i need to stop with this one..